Saket-Uoft/Natural-Language-Processing-For-Social-Media-Analytics/README.md

-## Project - Predicting the Outcome of Canadian Elections 2019 based upon Election Tweets
+## Project - Predicting the Outcome of Canadian Elections 2019 using NLP Analytics

 ### Background
 Sentiment analysis is a technology of increasing importance in the modern society as it allows